Sorry, you need to enable JavaScript to visit this website.

 Cross-sectoral collaboration is based on the principles of involving young people, making young people visible and sharing responsibility It is about taking young people seriously and giving them opportunities to voice their opinions.
 Young people should be made visible so that all ministries are aware of their interests and concerns.

-As part of the federal government's Youth Strategy (Jugendstrategie), altogether 27 activities are being carried out in the area of action of “health.
-Two examples of measures are described below.
+As part of the federal government's Youth Strategy (Jugendstrategie) two examples of measures are described below.

 The dialogue promotes collaboration across all ages, target groups and subjects between stakeholders from science, industry and politics who are committed to improving young people’s health.
 One important milestone of the collaboration is the “Guide to a common understanding of health promotion and prevention among children and adolescents in Germany" (Wegeweiser zum gemeinsamen Verständnis von Gesundheitsförderung und Prävention bei Kindern und Jugendlichen in Deutschland), which was jointly adopted by the participating organisations and representatives of the participating bodies.
 The guide defines the cornerstones and tasks of the expert dialogue within the framework of the process.